 You use the topics in this guide when you are starting your journey with VMware Horizon® Cloud Service™ from the very beginning.
-At the start of this journey, your Horizon Cloud environment starts fresh, without any cloud-connected pods.
-The first step is to get a pod in that fresh environment.
-That pod is your very first cloud-connected pod.
+At the start of this journey, your Horizon Cloud tenant environment starts fresh, without any cloud-connected pods.
+The first step is to onboard a pod into that fresh environment.
+That pod will be your very first cloud-connected pod.
 The topics that follow this one describe how you get that first cloud-connected pod of any one of the pod types currently available for Horizon Cloud.

 The following screenshot is a representative example of what a brand new fresh Horizon Cloud environment looks like when you log in to your account for the first time.